cloudyuga/k8s-hard-way/01-Create-Certificates/labs.md

 export WORKER_2_PRIVATE_IP=
 ```

 - Install `cfssl` on the machine [Workstation] from where you can access all these nodes.
-The cfssl and cfssljson command line utilities will be INed to provision a PKI Infrastructure and generate TLS certificates.
+The cfssl and cfssljson command line utilities will be used to provision a PKI Infrastructure and generate TLS certificates.

 ```command
 wget -q --show-progress --https-only --timestamping \